-Women with damaged or absent uterus who cannot carry a pregnancy can consider gestational carriers to help in their family building.
+Women with a damaged or absent uterus or who cannot carry a pregnancy for other reasons, can consider gestational carriers to help in their family building.
 This can include patients who were born without a uterus or who have had a hysterectomy or patients who have a misshapen uterus and resulting infertility or repeat pregnancy loss.

 A gestational carrier may also be needed if a pregnancy could put the mother’s life in danger.
-These patients have a medical contraindication to pregnancy, such as severe heart disease, severe diabetes mellitus, breast cancer, etc.
+These patients have a medical contraindication to pregnancy, such as severe heart disease, severe diabetes mellitus, or breast cancer, to name a few.

 Gestational surrogacy happens when a woman is impregnated with an embryo derived from the sperm and egg from another couple (the intended parents).
 This embryo is transferred to the gestational carrier who carries the baby to term for the intended parents.

 To achieve pregnancy using a gestational carrier, in vitro fertilization (IVF) is required.
 All the steps of a regular IVF treatment cycle are performed except the embryos are transferred into the gestational carrier.
 Once pregnant, the gestational carrier carries the fetus throughout the pregnancy and delivers the child for the intended parents.
 Despite the fact that she carries and delivers the baby, a gestational carrier has no genetic link to the fetus she is carrying.